Sandrail: Other applications

 Some states in the USA, such as Arizona and Utah, allow the registration of sandrails and other primarily off-road vehicles for "on-road" use.
 In these states, sandrails registered for on-road use usually must meet the minimum insurance coverage required by normal vehicles.
-Additionally, they may require modifications to be road worthy this typically includes a wind shield, turning signals and license plate.
+Additionally, they may require modifications to be road worthy.
+These requirements typically include a wind shield, turning signals, and license plate.
 These requirements may vary by state.

 Sandrails have been employed by US state authorities, the United States Border Patrol and even the military.
 They are still in use today by the Navy SEALs.
 The military design of these vehicles is based on the Chenowth Advanced Light Strike Vehicle model and have been modified for a third seat above the engine to control a .50 caliber machine gun and other armaments.
 State authorities, such as rangers at sand dune parks sometimes employ sandrails, removing the passenger seat to convert the sandrail into a makeshift ambulance with a stretcher.

 Although sandrails are primarily designed for the sand, they have been successfully used on "soft pack" dirt, mud and even snow.
 Some of these types of applications usually require the use of off-road type tires versus "sand" tires.
 They are typically not well suited for rocky terrain due to their mostly limited suspension and lighter duty frames.